 44.4% of LinkedIn members donate to charity almost on a weekly basis, the website that comes closest is Twitter, with 12.1%.
-This leads to the notion that LinkedIn users respond positively to cause-related content and this is supported by the fact that many of the top thought leaders in the world have in share support for one or more causes.
+This leads to the notion that LinkedIn users respond positively to cause-related content and this is supported by the fact that many of the top thought leaders in the world have shared support for one or more causes.

 Engage with your Audience’s Content

-Liking, commenting and sharing your audience’s content is also a constructive way to build honest long-standing relationships on the platform.
+Liking, commenting and sharing your audience’s content is also a constructive way to build honest and long-standing relationships on the platform.
 Although the time invested in this might not generate the same amount of followers as posting your own content, one high-quality comment on a high-performing post can lead to a significant amount of exposure.

 Joining groups related to your sector can be an effective method to interact with your audience and to share your content on other locations besides the newsfeed.
 Creating your own group for a specific niche is another fruitful way to gain notoriety.